sharibarboza/SubTracker/README.md

-# SubSnoop
+# SubTracker

-SubSnoop is a web app built with AngularJS that uses the Reddit API to group a user's comments and submissions by subreddit.
+SubTracker is a web app built with AngularJS that uses the Reddit API to group a user's comments and submissions by subreddit.
 The site is located [here](https://subreddit-tracker.web.app/#/).

 On a user's main page, you can sort a user's active subreddits by a number of categories, such as *most recent activity*, *most upvotes*, *most submissions*, and more.